 Then team up with a true simulation expert to create Statecraft IR

 Shortly after Jana’s class she introduced Joe to Dr. Keller through a phone call.
 After many discussions Dr. Keller partnered with Digital World Construction, LLC (aka Statecraft Simulations) to publish Virtual World as a web based simulation called “Statecraft” in 2009.

 After raising a round of investment the first version of Statecraft was published in December of 2010.
 In January of 2011, Texas Christian University was the first school to sign up and use the simulation.

 Statecraft Project LeaderMaker

 As a company, we are passionate about student success!
 Our mission is to engage students in social science topics in a way that ignites their curiosity, excitement for learning, and social skills regardless of their learning styles or socio-economic disadvantages.
-In the spirit of this mission, we founded the Statecraft Project LeaderMaker, which donates simulations to low-income high schools.
-Contact Joe at firstname.lastname@example.org to discuss a project or collaboration!
+In the spirit of this mission, we founded the Statecraft Project LeaderMaker, which donates simulation accounts to low-income high schools.
+Contact Joe at [email protected] to learn more about the program.

 How it works:

 Questions?
 Comments?
 Conundrums?
 Great ideas?
 We want to hear it all.